Air Seychelles Logo

 Air Seychelles is known by the code “HM” in the flying world.
 It’s the main airline of the Seychelles, located in the Africa & Middle East area.
 Its official name is Air Seychelles Limited, and it also goes by the code SEY for international flying activities.
 Plus, it uses an airline code, 061, for different work and admin tasks.

 Air Seychelles is key to linking the islands of Seychelles with other places, offering flights within the islands and to far-off lands.
 Its home is at the Seychelles International Airport on Mahé Island.
-The airline helps with travel and business in Seychelles, boosts tourism, and helps the country’s economy grow.
+The airline supports travel and business in Seychelles, boosts tourism, and contributes to the country’s economic growth.
 The “HM” code makes it easy for people to book flights, look up schedules, or use aviation databases to spot Air Seychelles.